Media

 Biography

-Dr. Gallichio's personal knowledge of Japan, having twice taught there as a J. William Fulbright Lecturer, has given him invaluable firsthand insight into the once mighty empire's place in history -- past, present and future.
-His knowledge of modern military history, with an emphasis on Japan's role in World War II, as well as the post-World War II East Asian conflicts that continue to shape international relations to the present day are Gallichio's specalties.
+Dr. Marc Gallichio's personal knowledge of Japan, having twice taught there as a J. William Fulbright Lecturer, has given him invaluable firsthand insight into the once mighty empire's place in history—past, present and future.
+Speaking on modern military history, with an emphasis on Japan's role in World War II, and providing insights on the post-World War II East Asian conflicts that continue to shape international relations to the present day are Dr. Gallichio's specialties.

 Education (3)